Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Experiment

 \subsection{Behavior Analysis}

 \xhdr{Effective rank analysis} We analyze the effective rank of KV-Cache before and after cache-to-cache communication.
-Effective rank~\citep{roy2007effective} is a common approach for measuring the intrinsic dimension of model weight or activation value; a higher intrinsic dimension means richer semantic information, as formalized in Appendix~\ref{sec:appendix/setup/effective_rank}.
-As the Table.~\ref{tab:oracle_right} shows, after cache-to-cache fusing, the K and V's effective rank increased from 388 to 395 and from 532 to 560, respectively.
-This indicates that \name enriches the semantic space by successfully transforming in the Sharer model and injecting knowledge into the Receiver model.
+Effective rank~\citep{roy2007effective} is a common measure of the intrinsic dimensionality of model weights or activation values; a higher intrinsic dimension means richer semantic information, as formalized in Appendix~\ref{sec:appendix/setup/effective_rank}.
+As Table~\ref{tab:oracle_right} shows, after cache-to-cache fusing, the effective ranks of K and V increased from 388 to 395 and from 532 to 560, respectively.
+This indicates that \name enriches the semantic space by successfully transforming the Sharer's representations and injecting knowledge into the Receiver model.

+\xhdr{Accuracy breakdown} Our analysis reveals that the source of \name's accuracy gains depends on the relative capacity of the communicating models and varies across task subcategories.
+Details can be found in Appendix~\ref{sec:appendix/accuracy}.
+We also find that in some specific cases, C2C may fail as the contextual understanding from the Sharer model is not always accurate and can mislead the Receiver into generating the wrong answer.
+Representative example is provided in Appendix~\ref{sec:appendix/failure}.

-\xhdr{Progressive behavior} We analyze the progressive behavior of \name by gradually increasing the percentage of context KV-Cache being updated by \name.
+\xhdr{Progressive behavior} We analyze the progressive behavior of \name by gradually increasing the percentage of context KV-Cache being updated by \name (details in Appendix~\ref{sec:appendix/progressive_behavior}).
 When the percentage is above 50\%, increasing the percentage continuously yields better performance.
-Detailed setup and analysis can be found at Appendix~\ref{sec:appendix/progressive_behavior}